What Is Legionnaires' Disease?

-Where is Legionella Found?
+Where Is Legionella Found?

 How Can You Catch Legionnaires' Disease?

 Inhaling contaminated water droplets, such as those from a shower.
 You cannot catch it from drinking contaminated water.
-Legionnaires’ disease is easily preventable by putting some simple measures in place, and being aware of the risk.

 - Keep all shower heads and taps clean and free from limescale build up, mould or algae growth.